G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory

 \subsection{Rating algorithm}

 Rating consists in infering the parameters $\btheta_t$ from the game outcomes $y_{1},\ld, y_{t}$ using the probabilistic model $\PR{Y_t=y_t|z_t}$ we have shown in the previous section.

-Following \cite{Szczecinski20}, we derive the rating algorithm in two steps: first, we define the objective function to be optimized; this is the log-likelihood of the observation $y_t$ conditioned on the ratings $\btheta_t$.
-Next, we carry out the optimization via the \acrfull{sg} which yields an approximate \acrfull{ml} solution to the estimation problem.
+Following \citet{Szczecinski20}, we derive the rating algorithm in two steps: first, we define the objective function to be optimized; this is the log-likelihood of the observation $y_t$ conditioned on the ratings $\btheta_t$.
+Next, we apply the \acrfull{sg} optimization which yields an approximate \acrfull{ml} solution to the estimation problem.